Library

 Hiring a Contractor

 If you hire a contractor, make sure that they have a solid background, check their references, make sure they are current with their insurance company, and get quotes from more than one contractor.
-Perma-Chink Systems has a list of Preferred Applicators that know best how to care for your log home.
-And pro tip – book contractors well in advance, many Preferred Applicators book months in advance.
+Perma‑Chink Systems has a trusted network of Preferred Applicators who know exactly how to care for your log home, or timber home.
+And a quick pro tip: book them well ahead of time – these contractors often fill their schedules months in advance!

 Which Is the Best Log Home Topcoat